-(1) The grievance shall be filed with the director of the Board of Professional Conduct.
-The director shall promptly forward the grievance and any supporting documentation to the Chief Judge of the Court of Appeals, elected pursuant to section 2501.03 of the Revised Code.
+- (1) The grievance shall be filed with the director of the Board of Professional Conduct.
+The director shall promptly forward the grievance and any supporting documentation to the Chief Justice of the Court of Appeals, elected pursuant to section 2501.03 of the Revised Code.
 Within two days of receiving the grievance, the Chief Judge shall review the grievance to determine whether the grievance alleges a violation of Canon 4 by a judicial candidate for the Supreme Court and whether the grievance should be considered on an expedited basis.
-If the Chief Judge determines that no Canon 4 violation is alleged or that the grievance should not be considered on an expedited basis, the Chief Judge may dismiss the grievance and notify the grievant of such determination or proceed with a review of the grievance pursuant to Section 4 of this rule.

-(2) If the Chief Judge determines that the grievance alleges a violation of Canon 4 by a judicial candidate for the Supreme Court and that the grievance should be considered on an expedited basis, the Chief Judge shall immediately refer the grievance to a three-member review panel selected, by lot, from among the judges designated pursuant to Section 4(A)(3) of this rule.
+If the Chief Justice of the Court of Appeals determines that no Canon 4 violation is alleged or that the grievance should not be considered on an expedited basis, the Chief Justice of the Court of Appeals may dismiss the grievance and notify the grievant of such determination or proceed with a review of the grievance pursuant to Section 4 of this rule. - (2) If the Chief Justice of the Court of Appeals determines that the grievance alleges a violation of Canon 4 by a judicial candidate for the Supreme Court and that the grievance should be considered on an expedited basis, the Chief Justice of the Court of Appeals shall immediately refer the grievance to a three-member review panel selected, by lot, from among the judges designated pursuant to Section 4(A)(3) of this rule.
 The review panel shall contact the judicial candidate named in the grievance for a written response, and determine from the grievance and the response whether probable cause exists that a violation of Canon 4 occurred.
 The review panel may conduct a hearing to facilitate the determination of probable cause.
-The probable cause determination shall be made within five days after the grievance was received by the Chief Judge.
+The probable cause determination shall be made within five days after the grievance was received by the Chief Justice of the Court of Appeals.